THE FORMATION OF

 The Fell Pony Society (FPS) is recognised by DEFRA as the parent society and holder of the Mother Stud Book.

-Any group wishing to become an Overseas Branch must complete an application form provided by the Fell Pony Society (obtainable from the Main Office).
+Any group wishing to become an Overseas Branch must complete an application form provided by the Fell Pony Society (application form is downloadable here.)

 The number of Overseas Branches recognised by the FPS in any given country is not limited to one only.